mikrofusion/notes/scratchpad.md

 – Terence McKenna
 “My technique is don’t believe anything.
 If you believe in something, you are automatically precluded from believing its opposite.”
 – Terence McKenna
+“The internet is light at the end of the tunnel…it is creating a global society” – Terrence McKenna